Professor Kristin Skare Orgeret heads the MEKK research group together with Professor Roy Krøvel.

 She is the Norwegian coordinator of the Norhed project ‘Bridging Gaps, Building futures’ on journalism in conflict and post conflict societies, in cooperation with journalism schools in Nepal, Uganda and South Sudan, and supervises five PhD students attached to the project.
 Other fields of academic interest is political communication and digital perspectives; gender and journalism.
 Orgeret heads the Norwegian National Academic Council for Media Studies, is a member of the NORDICOM scientific board and several international editorial boards.
 She is frequently used as a commentator in Norwegian media and was awarded the Norwegian Media Researchers’ Dissemination Award in 2016.

 Professor Roy Krøvel heads the MEKK research group together with Kristin Skare Orgeret.
 His PhD was on the relationship between media, armed movements and indigenous peoples in Mexico and Central America.
-He was Professor in Latin American Area Studies, University of Oslo (2014-2015), but is now Professor of Journalism at Oslo and Akershus University College of Applied Sciences (HiOA).
+He was Professor in Latin American Area Studies, University of Oslo (2014-2015), but is now Professor of Journalism at Oslo Metropolitan University.
 Outside academia Krøvel has published several books on journalism and conflict.
 He has also worked for solidarity organizations in Nicaragua, El Salvador and elsewhere.

 Professor Rune Ottosen has written extensively on press history and media coverage of war and conflict.
 He is co-author with Stig Arne Nohrstedt of several books, and has been a guest researcher and lecturer to a number of universitites in Norway and internationally.